What is kleptomania?

-Although shoplifting is common, true kleptomania is quite rare (0.3-0.6% of the general population).
-4-24% of shoplifters have kleptomania.
+Although shoplifting is common, true kleptomania is quite rare (0.3 to 0.6 percent of the general population).
+It has been estimated that between 4 and 24 percent of shoplifters have kleptomania.
 It is difficult to know exactly how many people have this disorder because it involves secrecy and deception.
 Kleptomania seems to be more common in females than in males.

 What causes kleptomania?